Kamran-Afzali/Kamran-Afzali.github.io/_posts/FAIR.md

 ## Accessible

 After finding the required data, the next step is to accesse the data possibly including authentication and authorisation procedures.
+In the G20 countries, open-sourced data is estimated to be valued between US$700bn and US$950bn per annum.
+For example, government data, such as census results, allows for ready resource allocation, capital investment planning, policy-making and monitoring numerous other benefits.

 + A1.
 (Meta)data are retrievable by their identifier using a standardised communications protocol